dotnet-websharper/mathjax/doc/mathrender.md

 ## Rendering expresions

-To render static expressions (it's part of the static html file (or generated with WebSharper to the html file at the beginning)) we don't have to do anything else but configuring the MathJax ([see an example here]()).
+To render static expressions (it's part of the static html file (or generated with WebSharper to the html file at the beginning)) we don't have to do anything else but configuring MathJax ([see an example here]()).

 In these examples we render dynamicaly changing formulas.
 In order to do that we have to use and call the `MathJax.Hub.Queue` on every update.